LinnemanLabs

 Observability as attack surface - I’m researching how the monitoring and telemetry infrastructure we rely on can be turned against us. eBPF, collector pipelines, metric/log/trace data paths are deeply trusted components that most security models treat as safely internal.
 I think that’s wrong, and I want to demonstrate why.

 Trust and verification - I care about systems where security properties are provable, not just documented.
-That means the full chain: hardware roots of trust, signed and attested builds, deploy-time cryptographic verification, runtime integrity, transparency logs.
-Not as a checklist but as a coherent architecture where each layer actually depends on the one below it.
-This site is a working implementation of that thinking - every release is signed, attested, and verifiable from source to what’s running in production.
+The lab self-hosts a full Sigstore stack - Fulcio, Rekor, TesseraCT, and a Timestamp Authority - rooted in a YubiKey-held offline CA with all signing keys non-exportable in AWS KMS.
+Releases are dual-signed (keyless OIDC and application-specific KMS keys), logged in transparency, and verified at deploy time.
+The goal is the full chain: hardware roots of trust, signed and attested builds, deploy-time cryptographic verification, runtime integrity, transparency logs - not as a checklist but as a coherent architecture where each layer depends on the one below it.
+This site is a working implementation - every release is verifiable from source to what’s running in production.

 Platform security - The lab itself is the testbed.
 10+ AWS accounts with multi-account isolation, everything defined as code, everything instrumented.
 I treat operability - telemetry, rollback, recovery - as a security property, not a convenience feature.
-If you can’t understand and observe it, you can’t secure it, and if you can’t roll it back, your incident response is theoretical.
+AI-augmented operations are part of that surface too: Vigil is a Go service that hands Alertmanager webhooks to Claude with tool access to my Mimir, Loki, and Tempo data, producing structured root-cause analysis as part of the on-call loop.
+If I can’t understand and observe it, I can’t secure it, and if I can’t roll it back, my incident response is theoretical.

 What I believe